En savoir plus

 Profile of David Friend:

 Co-founder of ARP Instruments, Inc. together with the founder Alan Robert Pearlman.
 In addition to designing the ARP Odyssey, he was involved with the development of numerous products, and subsequently entered management, eventually becoming president of the company.
 His achievements as an entrepreneur have also been acclaimed, and in 2010 he received the "Entrepreneur of the Year" (Emerging Technology category) award from Ernst & Young.
 Currently he serves as the President and CEO of Blue Archive, Inc., as well as being a lecturer at MIT's Sloan School of Management.
-He is also an professor of the New England Conservatory and Berklee College of Music.
+He is also an emeritus of the New England Conservatory and Berklee College of Music.

 Filters of all three generations are provided

 Broadly speaking, there were three versions of the original ARP Odyssey, divided by the date of production, with the major difference being the filter circuit.
 The ARP Odyssey provides all three of these different filter circuits, and allows you to select one of them with a single switch.